• Getawaytoitall

 Travel Permits — Quetico Provincial Park

 Any group planning an overnight canoe trip into the Quetico Provincial Park must first reserve a travel permit.
 The quota system regulates how many groups can begin a trip at each Entry Point each day.
 One permit per traveling group covers up to 9 people and 4 canoes.
 (Larger groups require multiple permits; however, no more than 9 people can be together at any one place—be it campsite, portage, or on the water—at any one time.)
 Travel parties may only enter the Quetico on the entry date and through the Entry Point specified on the permit.
 Since there are a limited number of quota permits available for each entry point each day, Way to Go Canoe Outfitters recommends making your travel permit reservation well in advance of your trip date.
 But even if you decide to come up last minute, give us a call and we'll see what is available.
 Permits are issued on a first come, first served basis.
+You can start booking permits five months prior to your trip dates.
+For example, if your trip is scheduled for May 26, 2024, you can reserve your permit starting on December 26, 2023.
 We will gladly assist you in securing the travel permit you need for your wilderness canoe trip.
-Call us at 218-235-1807 when you know your dates and are ready to make a reservation.
-You may also make your own reservations by calling the park reservations office directly toll-free at 1-888-668-7275 between 7:00 a.m. and 9:00 p.m.
-(EST), or online.
+Call us at 218-365-7676 when you know your dates and are ready to make a reservation.
+You may also make your own reservations online, by calling the park reservations office directly toll-free at 1-888-668-PARK (7275).

 Reservations & Camping Fees